 Central Services offers large copy jobs, color copying, binding, heat transfers (shirts/totes), and posters up to 12"x18".
 Price list is available at Central Services.
 Payment is made either with cash or check.
-Copy jobs can be sent as a PDF to printjob@bard.edu or dropped off in person as a hard copy.
+Copy jobs can be sent as a PDF to printjob@bard.edu or dropped off.